 - HOORAY: My first slope in Morzine

 YUMMY: Morzine’s cuisine

-The resort is situated between the French Savoie region and Switzerland, which means (as connoisseurs among you will surely know) that the local food in Morzine is excellent!
-Whether you choose to go to a restaurant in the village or high up on a mountain, all restaurants offer local culinary specialities and gourmet meals, but also little snacks you can eat during a short break.
-As diverse as the culinary offers may be, all restaurants use fresh, sometimes even local and organic, products.
+The resort is situated between the French Savoie region and Switzerland, which means, as connoisseurs among you will surely know, that the local food in Morzine is excellent!
+Whether you choose to go to a restaurant in the village or high up on a mountain, all restaurants offer local culinary specialities and gourmet meals, but also little snacks that you can eat during a short break.
+As diverse as the culinary offers may be, all restaurants use fresh, sometimes even local and organic products.

 With a choice this broad, the possibilities are endless, but what is THE must-have dish one has to have tried at least once?
 You can choose between several Savoie classics, most of which consist of meat, bread and cheese: Tartiflette, Croûte, Fondue,… – yet Julien and Edwina both agree: Tartiflette is THE must-have!

 You might ask yourself where to go to taste the best Tartiflette.
 If you’re looking for something in the village, Edwina recommends La Grange and L’Étale.
 However, if you’re already on the slopes, try going to Vaffieu, right at the Belvédère chair lift; the food is great, the atmosphere is always relaxed and the view is simply breathtaking.

 WOW: Morzine’s breathtaking views